tomasfarias/airflow-dbt-python/docs/development.rst

 Unit tests interact with a `PostgreSQL <https://www.postgresql.org/>`_ database as a target to run dbt commands.
 This requires PostgreSQL to be installed in your local environment.
 Installation instructions for all major platforms can be found here: https://www.postgresql.org/download/.

 Some unit tests require the `Amazon provider package for Airflow <https://pypi.org/project/apache-airflow-providers-amazon/>`_.
-Ensure it's installed via the ``amazon`` extra:
+Ensure it's installed via the ``airflow-providers`` extra:

 .. code-block:: shell

-   poetry install -E amazon
+   poetry install -E airflow-providers

 Running unit tests with pytest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^